Physics-24/Motion1/docs/week4.md

-# Week 4: Feb 14 - Feb 20
+# Week 4: Feb 6 - Feb 12

 <br>

-**The miniquestions for topics 1-2 on this page are due on Monday February 15 at  8am PT**
+**The miniquestions for topics 1-2 on this page are due on Monday February 7 at  8am**

-**The miniquestions for topics 3-4 on this page are due on Wednesday February 17 at  8am PT**
+**The miniquestions for topics 3-4 on this page are due on Wednesday February 9 at  8am**

 <br>